equivalent/equivalent.github.io/_posts/til/2018-05-29-content-type-applicationjson-by-default-in-rails-5.md

 ---
 layout: til_post
-title:  "Content-Type application/json by default in Rails 5"
+title:  "Content-Type application/json by default in Ruby on Rails "
 categories: til
 disq_id: til-47
 ---

+> note solution in this article works in Rails 5 (tested), Rails 6 (tested) Rails 7 (tested)

 Imagine you generate Rails API only app (`rails new --api`) and now you want all the requset been considered as JSON content-type (even if the header is not present in the request)